 So what will your first week of preschool look like?
 What kind of back-to-school activities do you have planned?

-I’ve written some free printable lesson plans for preschool that can be used both in the classroom and within the home, and this week they feature a “back to school” preschool theme, too.
+I’ve written some free back to school preschool lesson plans that can be used both in the classroom and within the home, and this week they feature a “back to school” preschool theme, too.
 Plus, they are printable… and did I mention FREE?!

 Enter: my Learn-At-Home Preschool Lesson Plans.

 Frequently Asked Questions About a Back to School Theme

 Easing nerves and making the start of a new school year exciting is so important for setting the stage for a great year!
 Back-to-school activities help children develop relationship skills, learn their own names, and establish school time routines.

 Preschool at home is a lot like school in the classroom!
 The best way to help preschoolers learn is through hands-on play, engaging and fun activities, and lots of social-emotional opportunities.
 For more info on must-haves when learning at home, check out this post.

 There are lots of options when choosing a curriculum for preschoolers!
 A great preschool curriculum should include developmentally appropriate systematic math and literacy instruction.
 It should include varied and engaging activities, opportunities for music and movement.
 We highly recommend our daily lessons in preschool math and literacy curriculum!

 Important Info About These Back to School Lesson Plans